 cmd: gem install svn2git bash: sudo gem install svn2git

 Step 3 - Initiate Conversion

 If you are using the default subversion layout, then the following command will kick things off: (http:// or svn://)

 cmd/bash: svn2git http://svn.example.com/path/to/repo

-For any non standard repository structures or for a full list of args, the svn2git readme has you covered.
+For any non-standard repository structures or for a complete list of args, the svn2git readme has you covered.

 firstLastInitial to a git username/email